-Gifts to Doane College help to support the mission and experiences at the college.
+Gifts to Doane University help to support the mission and experiences at the college.
 Every gift is important to sustaining our vision of academic excellence and quality.
-To recognize this tremendous investment, Doane College has established donor societies and clubs.
+To recognize this tremendous investment, Doane University has established donor societies and clubs.
 Through events and publications, we hope to keep society and gift club members informed about the activities and initiatives of the college.

-The Doane College Society honors donors who have made gifts of $1,000 or more, within a fiscal year.
+The Doane University Society honors donors who have made gifts of $1,000 or more, within a fiscal year.
 These donors demonstrate extraordinary financial commitment to the College, year after year.
 For Doane to continue it vitality in the decades ahead, leadership giving as well as leadership action will be important.
-Doane College Society members show their passion and commitment to Doane through their leadership giving.
-If you are not already a Doane College Society member, for this year, give now to become our newest member.
+Doane University Society members show their passion and commitment to Doane through their leadership giving.
+If you are not already a Doane University Society member, for this year, give now to become our newest member.

 The Thomas Doane Society